 This six part series puts our ever-popular convention presentation on the history of comics censorship into print, covering the history of comics censorship from book burnings and the establishment of the Comics Code Authority to modern day library challenges and attacks on manga.

 In many libraries, graphic novels are now the most popular books among patrons, and graphic novels are also making their way into classrooms.
-These resources help librarians curate their graphic novel collections and use graphic novels as teaching tools.
+These resources help librarians and educators curate their graphic novel collections and use graphic novels as teaching tools.

 Many of the attacks against comics are directed against manga, or Japanese comics.
 This vital medium has become increasingly popular, which the attacks are becoming increasingly common.
 These resources describe some of the attacks against manga.

 Raising a Reader!
 How Comics & Graphic Novels Can Help Your Kids Love To Read! is a resource for parents and educators about the learning benefits of comics.
 This resource is written by Dr. Meryl Jaffe, with an introduction by three-time Newbery Award honoree Jennifer L. Holm (Babymouse, Squish) and art by Eisner Award winner Raina Telgemeier (Smile, Drama) and Eisner Award nominee Matthew Holm (Babymouse, Squish).
 Raising A Reader! was made possible by a grant from the Gaiman Foundation.

 CBLDF was founded to help protect a retailers from prosecution for selling comics, and many of our cases continue to involve retailers.
 These tools help retailers understand how to defend themselves against a media attack and provides retailer resources to facilitate the display and sale of graphic novels.